davide-marino00/PBI_DOCS/refac.md

 ```dax
 DISTINCTCOUNT(vw_Timesheet[EmployeeName])
 ```
-- **DAX Explanation (Generated):** The DAX expression `DISTINCTCOUNT(vw_Timesheet[EmployeeName])` is used to calculate the number of unique employees recorded in the `vw_Timesheet` table.
+- **DAX Explanation (Generated):** The DAX expression `DISTINCTCOUNT(vw_Timesheet[EmployeeName])` is used to calculate the number of unique employees who have recorded timesheet entries in the `vw_Timesheet` table.

+Here's a breakdown of what it achieves:

-In simple business terms, this measure counts how many different employees have submitted timesheets, ensuring that each employee is only counted once, regardless of how many times they appear in the data.
+- **DISTINCTCOUNT**: This function counts only the unique values in a specified column.
+In this case, it ensures that each employee is counted only once, regardless of how many times they appear in the timesheet records.

-For example, if three employees submitted timesheets and one of them submitted multiple times, the result of this measure would still be three, reflecting the unique count of employees rather than the total number of submissions.
-This is useful for understanding workforce participation or tracking employee engagement in timesheet submissions.
+- **vw_Timesheet[EmployeeName]**: This specifies the column from which the unique employee names are being counted.
+It refers to the names of employees who have submitted timesheets.

+In simple terms, this measure provides the total number of different employees who have logged their work hours, helping businesses understand workforce participation and engagement.

 **`HoursDifference`**